 Then I like using a hydrating mist followed by a light face oil.
 This usually primes my face and just makes my skin glow!

-For a hydrating mist I like The Optimist (luxe) and LIVE Botanicals Fleur De Terre Calming Elixir (budget friendly).
+For a hydrating mist I like The Optimist (luxe) and LIVE Botanicals Fleur De Terre Calming Elixir (budget – also, currently unavailable but coming back soon reformulated).
 And for an face oil primer I love West of South Prickly Pear Repair Serum.
 It’s super active, light and moisturizing.
 A real crowd pleaser.
 You can read more of my thoughts here.
 And LISAWEST15 will save you 15%!